Introduction

 This is just how unfair climate change is

-This guide was created by Pascal Calarco, Economics and Environment Librarian, and Kawmadie Karunanayake, Co-op Librarian.
+This guide was created by Pascal Calarco, Librarian, and Kawmadie Karunanayake, Co-op Librarian, for International Open Access Week 2022, the theme of which was "Open for Climate Justice".
 Please feel free to contact us with questions, comments, or further help in accessing or publishing OA material.